acg-team/JATI/README.md

 ### Optimisation process

+#### Starting conditions

+- **Input alignment**: JATI requires aligned sequences in FASTA format as input.
+- **Starting tree**: You can provide a starting tree in Newick format using the `--tree-file` option.
+If no tree is provided, JATI will construct a starting tree using the Neighbor-Joining (NJ) algorithm.
+- **Model parameters**: You can optionally provide starting values for model parameters (e.g., λ and μ for PIP, substitution rate matrix values, kappa, frequencies) using the `--params` and `--freqs` options.
+These values will be used as initial guesses and will be optimised during the run.

+#### Iterative optimisation

 JATI uses an iterative optimisation approach:

 1. **Model parameter optimisation**: maximum likelihood estimation of substitution model parameters;